Posts Tagged Santa Fe

 I was a volunteer helper at the Transformational and Healing Conference awhile back.
 My job was to help an instructor set up art supplies and greet attendees and hand out evaluations, etc. I chose to volunteer in a workshop that I was particularly interested in because there would be art making.

-Posted December 22nd, 2011 by & filed under New Thoughts from President Nolan, Top News.
+Posted December 22nd, 2011 by & filed under Reflections from President Nolan, Top News.

 I guess it’s probably good to get knocked out of your rhythm, sometimes even when you felt you had a good one going.
 We are sitting on the Rhine River, Cologne, and I am writing longhand because I do not know how to access the internet.
 The over-engineered coffee pot seems more like a…

-Posted December 19th, 2011 by & filed under New Thoughts from President Nolan, Top News.
+Posted December 19th, 2011 by & filed under Reflections from President Nolan, Top News.

 Jim Nolan is dismayed by the way people who use and espouse "the scientific method" are so doggone 100% sold on their little favorite epistemological tool, and so dismissive of anybody who does not use that same tool.
 These people can colonize our minds without our knowing it (heck, THEY don't even know they are…

-Posted December 17th, 2011 by & filed under New Thoughts from President Nolan, Top News.
+Posted December 17th, 2011 by & filed under Reflections from President Nolan, Top News.

 Cows Works: India is the Great Teacher “Chaos” in India One thing (among many) that I loved about our experience in India is that it demonstrated, in ever-in-your-face, living color that so many of the rules, laws, regulations, restrictions, dicta, fiats, got-to’s and can’t-do’s that we embrace in western culture as critical to…

-Posted December 12th, 2011 by & filed under New Thoughts from President Nolan, Paintsplash - Art Therapy, Top News.
+Posted December 12th, 2011 by & filed under Art Therapy/Counseling at SWC, Reflections from President Nolan, Top News.

 Uh,Oh.
 I Think I Am Doing Art Therapy Without a License.